Getting approved for a mortgage can be challenging, but there are steps you can take to boost your chances.

 This is because having to pay off other loans will directly impact how much (and whether) you can afford your mortgage repayments each month.

 For this reason, it's really important to pay down as much debt as possible before making a mortgage application.

 While your student loan will not be considered the same as other forms of debt, your lender may take it into account when working out whether or not you can afford to take out a loan.
-Read will my student loan affect my mortgage? to find out more.
+Read to find out more.